 On the other hand some healthcare providers risk HIPAA fines by using a standard marketing platform which is not HIPAA compliant.

-With Paubox Marketing however, healthcare providers don’t have to worry about HIPAA compliance.
+With Paubox Marketing however, healthcare providers don’t have to worry about violating HIPAA compliance.
 They can segment and send personalized emails to their patients based on risk factors or anything else they deem relevant.

-Improving patient outcomes with healthcare email marketing
+Improving patient outcomes with HIPAA compliant email marketing

 As recently reported in Forbes, these days marketers are able to send precision emails to each recipient, delivering the right content at the right time.